awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-minimum-s3-permissions.md

 This topic provides information about the Amazon Simple Storage Service \(Amazon S3\) buckets that resources might need to access to perform Systems Manager operations\.
 You can specify these buckets in a custom policy if you want to limit Amazon S3 bucket access for an instance profile or VPC endpoint to the minimum required to use Systems Manager\.

-These permissions only provide access to the resources required by the SSM Agent\.
+These permissions only provide access to the resources required by SSM Agent\.
 They don't reflect permissions needed for other Amazon S3\-related operations\.

 **Topics**
 + [Required Permissions](#ssm-agent-minimum-s3-permissions-required)